How does RouteNote Compare to other music distribution services?

 This is related when Getting A RouteNote Review.

-Example: if you're releasing music with split royalties, then streaming services (Spotify) can index you as a "feature" artist.
+For example: if you're releasing music with split royalties, then streaming services (Spotify) can index you as a "feature" artist.

-Not sure the backend of every distribution service but at times this can mean you're getting paid later...
+Not sure about the backend of every distribution service but at times this can mean you're getting paid later...

 It gets messy...
 But that's the game for some artists.